Intermittent fasting has been getting more attention lately. Should you try it?

 As always, the quality of your diet is still key: Tons of veggies, lean proteins like wild fish, organic chicken, pasture-raised eggs, and good fats like olive oil, coconut oil, nuts, seeds, and avocado are ideal.
 The goal is to have nourishing, solid meals, not to starve yourself.

 As for liquids, if it's outside of your eight-hour eating window, you want to keep it to mostly calorie-free beverages.
-Here's the deal:
+Here's the deal on what you can drink during intermittent fasting:

 - Water is important and a freebie.
 Drink as much as you can (~80 to 90 ounces for most people).